jamesturk/jamesturk.net/posts/you-dont-need-all/index.md

 Those submodules could then define their own `__init__.py` files which import the names you'd like to be exposed within them.

+## What About Linters?

+(*edit: added July 7th 2023*)

+I've heard from a few people that this breaks their linter.

+`flake8` and `ruff` (as well as others I'd imagine) do indeed complain about unused imports if `__all__` isn't defined.
+Lots of people solve this by defining a traditional
+`__all__`.

+Another option is to add `# noqa` to the import lines, or disable the warning however your particular linter allows.

+I understand some people have an allergy to `# noqa` but let me pose it this way: If you're just adding code just to appease your linter, `# noqa` is adding less code than `__all__`, and doesn't require you to maintain a list of names in two places.

 ## Bonus: Banning * Imports

 If you're like me, you may wonder "can we *prevent* users from using `from module import *` syntax?"